wwsd/wwsd.github.io/_posts/2015-12-13-RaspberryPi-Docker-Cluster-Consul-Swarm.md

 [http://joshuacox.github.io/local-base/](http://joshuacox.github.io/local-base/)

-Now what that does is download two other repos:
+Now what that does is download two other repos, and build the two base images:

 [http://joshuacox.github.io/local-debian/](http://joshuacox.github.io/local-debian/)